mattsplats/week-4-game/README.md

  * > > Game text: both damage values

 * On restart:
- * Reset all characters to initial positions
+ * Reset all characters to initial positions (revive "dead" characters)
  * Reset all character HP and current attack power to starting values
+ * Reset all character backgrounds to white
  * Disable attack button
  * Hide restart button